guendto/jomiel-client-demos/README.md

 `jomiel-examples` is a selection of examples written in a number of _different modern programming languages_.
-These examples show how the [jomiel][1] inquiries are made.
-Note that the examples are not necessarily identical to one another.
+These examples show how the [jomiel][1] inquiries are made and responses are handled in different languages.

+**Notes**

+- The examples are not necessarily identical to one another

 ## License